Back to Life (However Do You Want Me)

 "Back to Life (However Do You Want Me)" is a song by British R&B band Soul II Soul featuring the Reggae Philharmonic Orchestra.
-It appears on a secondary version of their debut album, Club Classics Vol. One (1989) (titled Keep On Movin' in the United States), and was released as its second single on 29 May 1989.
-"Back to Life" is one of two songs on the album featuring British R&B singer Caron Wheeler and gained success in both North America and Europe, topping the charts in the Netherlands and the United Kingdom and peaking at number four in the United States.
-The group won their first Grammy Award for Best R&B Performance by a Duo or Group with Vocal with the song in 1990.
+It is an alternate version of a song that appears on their secondary debut album, Club Classics Vol. One (1989) (titled Keep On Movin' in the United States), and was released as its second single on 30 May 1989 by Virgin Records.
+It is one of two songs on the album featuring British singer Caron Wheeler, along with "Keep On Movin'".
+Wheeler co-wrote the lyrics with Jazzie B, Nellee Hooper and Simon Law, while Jazzie B and Hooper produced the song.

+"Back to Life" gained success in both North America and Europe, topping the charts in Luxembourg, the Netherlands and the United Kingdom and peaking at number four in the United States.
+Its accompanying music video, directed by Monty Whitebloom & Andy Delaney, of Big TV!, sees the group performing in a forest.
+Soul II Soul won their first Grammy Award for Best R&B Performance by a Duo or Group with Vocal with the song in 1990.
+It was later included on a tenth-anniversary edition of the album.